 - Appetite hormones, including ghrelin and leptin, control how hungry or satisfied we feel before, after and between eating.
 Eating chemically altered foods (which spike cravings), repeat yo-yo dieting, crash dieting, genetic factors and stress can all interfere with appetite regulation.

 - Cortisol is often called “the stress hormone” because we release more of it when we’re emotionally or physically stressed.
 Although we need cortisol for some essential functions, too much can contribute to fat accumulation around the midsection, increase appetite in some people, interfere with sleep quality and have other negative effects.

 It’s clear from hundreds of different studies that effective long-term weight loss that results in decreased visceral/belly fat depends on permanent changes in dietary quality, calorie (energy) intake, lifestyle habits and also physical activity.
-These changes aren’t always easy to make initially, but with time, healthier habits can become much more manageable, plus the effort to sustain them is well worth it in the end!
+These changes are how to lose belly fat but aren’t always easy to make initially.
+However, with time, healthier habits can become much more manageable, plus the effort to sustain them is well worth it in the end!

 How to Lose Belly Fat: 11 Ways to Start Trimming Your Midsection

 Naturally, the first step in finding out how to reduce belly fat starts with food.
 Eating real foods from nature, instead of fake foods found in packages or boxes, is one of the best (and easiest) things you can do for yourself and your loved ones.
 Real foods are the ones that humans have been eating for all of history: vegetables, fruits, seeds, clean meats and fish, legumes, and others grown in healthy, rich soils without any chemicals added.

 Fake foods, on the other hand, are what you want to avoid at all costs.
 These are most of the foods you’ll find at your local supermarket: bagged, boxed, frozen, items loaded with unhealthy additives and preservatives you don’t want to be putting into your body.